The Thyroid Gland: An Unsung Hero

 In this case, the thyroid pumps out the hormones that regulate our metabolism.

-Metabolism’s definition is “The chemical and physical processes that occur within the body to maintain life.”
+The definition of metabolism is: “The chemical and physical processes that occur within the body to maintain life.”

 The thyroid controls this by controlling the efficiency and speed at which our cells operate.